Austin Riley Player Props: Braves vs. Guardians

 Austin Riley At The Plate

+- He has gone deep in 16.7% of his games this season, and 4% of his plate appearances.

-- Riley has had an RBI in 31 games this season (37.3%), including 12 multi-RBI outings (14.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Riley has had at least one RBI in 36.9% of his games this year (31 of 84), with two or more RBI 12 times (14.3%).
+He has also accounted for three or more of his team's runs in two contests.

+- He has scored a run in 42 games this year, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.